 HOOKING TO AVOID REVERSE BOWINGS

-In Minuets, Waltzes and other ternary music, when the articulation and speed is favourable, we often just play “down-up-up” (the equivalent of typical Oom-Pah-Pah figure on the tuba), hooking together the two last notes on two up bows instead of doing a reverse bowing on every second triplet figure.
+In Minuets, Waltzes and other music in ternary time, when the articulation and speed are favourable, we often just play “down-up-up” (the equivalent of the typical Oom-Pah-Pah figure on the tuba), hooking together the two last notes on two up bows instead of doing a reverse bowing on every second triplet figure.
 But this bowing is not always possible or desirable, especially at faster speeds.
 Play the following example at a constant metronome speed.
-Above a certain speed, the two hooked upbows are no longer practical.
+Above a certain speed, the two hooked upbows are no longer practical and we will need to do the as-it-comes bowing with every second triplet figure using the “reverse” bowing.
+See also the page dedicated to “Hooked Bowings“.

 RETAKING TO AVOID REVERSE BOWINGS